jarekstrzele/obsidian_notes/PYTHON/OOP Python udemy/7 DataClasses.md

 #python/dataclass

 INTRO:
+*problem* : you want to have a structure to save some data without behaviors

 - often in programming we need instances whose sole purpose is to encapsulate data
 - built-in data structures (list, tuple, dict) are not usefull in large projects
 - defining a new class for that purpose is overhead